The wisdom of wisdom teeth removal

 When should I consider wisdom teeth removal?

 Generally speaking, if the wisdom teeth are impacted or otherwise causing pain and distress, they should be removed.
 Many doctors, dentists, and dental professionals recommend removing wisdom teeth even before impaction occurs or other issues arise.
 For many in the field, it is far better to remove them before they cause problems.
-Generally speaking, most people who opt to have their wisdom teeth preemptively removed have their third molars extracted between the ages of 18 and 25, to minimize complications during surgery and have a smooth recovery.
+Most individuals who choose to have their wisdom teeth preemptively removed have their third molars extracted between the ages of 16 and 25, to minimize complications during surgery and have a smooth recovery.
 Ultimately, whether or not to extract and remove one, two, or even all of a patient’s wisdom teeth will have to be a conversation between a patient and their dentist.
 At the end of the day, it’s a judgment call.